The AEC, or ASEAN Economic Community, arrived in December of 2015. At least, everyone said it did.

 The community will come in 2015, but only in name.
-Agreements will be made and there will probably be some benefits gained in trade liberalization.
-There may even be progress made toward the type of integration that is currently planned.
+Agreements will form and there will probably be more trade liberalization.
+Progress might even be made toward the degree of integration which is currently planned.

 Change will be difficult.
-Not only is public opinion towards these issues a problem, but many of the laws and regulations that must be overcome are deeply embedded in each country’s economic and business environment.
+Not only is public opinion towards these issues a problem, but many laws and regulations are deeply embedded in each nation’s economic and business environment.

 The Philippine Constitution, for example, states that foreigners can only own 40% of a company.
 They’ll need a constitutional amendment to comply with AEC obligations.

 EDITOR’S UPDATE FOR 2017: The AEC did arrive in 2015.
 But just as expected, it didn’t come in full force.
 There’s still tons of work to do and ASEAN won’t fully integrate overnight.
 Countries are taking steps in the right direction though.

 - Will the Korean Economy Outgrow Japan’s? - 24/09/2017

 - Five Fastest Growing Countries in Asia - 21/09/2017

 - Investing in Macau: An Overlooked Market in Asia - 17/09/2017

 - Too Little, Too Late for Japanese Economy - 14/09/2017

 - Worst Country to Invest in Asia?
 It’s Brunei - 10/09/2017